alpersonalwebsite/react/11_webpack.md

 configure({ adapter: new Adapter(), disableLifecycleMethods: true });
 ```

-Note: We saw some of these configurations on `unit-tests` section.
+_Note_: We saw some of these configurations on `unit-tests` section.
 However, here, we will wire up the minimum just as proof of concept.

 Then, in package.json we will add a new script...